AgrimChauhan09/ChronoGrid/README.md

 **ChronoGrid** is a highly scalable, fault-tolerant, and distributed microservices-based job scheduling system.
 Think of it as an enterprise-level background task manager.
 It accepts tasks (like sending emails or processing data), queues them, assigns them to the least-loaded worker, and ensures they are executed successfully—even if a server crashes.

-Unlike traditional setups, ChronoGrid intentionally avoids heavy external message brokers like Kafka or RabbitMQ.
+ChronoGrid intentionally avoids heavy external message brokers like Kafka or RabbitMQ.
 Instead, it relies on a custom, thread-safe in-memory `LinkedBlockingQueue` backed by MongoDB for persistence.

 ---

 ##  Tech Stack
-- **Language:** Java (JDK 17/21)
+- **Language:** Java
 - **Framework:** Spring Boot (Microservices Architecture)
 - **Database:** MongoDB
 - **Build Tool:** Maven
-- **Inter-service Communication:** REST APIs (RestTemplate)
+- **Inter-service Communication:** REST APIs

 ---